GKM theory for orbifold stratified spaces and application to singular toric varieties: Toric varieties over almost simple polytopes

 Here, we notice that $T^n$-action on $(T^n\times P) /_\sim$ is induced from the multiplication on the first factor of $T^n\times P$ and the corresponding orbit map,

 is given by $[t, p]_\sim \mapsto p$, where $[t,p]_\sim$ denotes the equivalence class of $(t,p)$.
-Therefore, the topology of a toric variety is completely determined by the combinatorics of the orbit space $P$ and its geometric data, namely, outward normal vectors of codimension $1$ faces of $P$.
+Therefore, the topology of a toric variety can be studied by the combinatorics of the orbit space $P$ and its geometric data, namely, outward normal vectors of codimension-$1$ faces of $P$.

-We discuss the combinatorics of $P$ in Subsection \ref{subsec_ret_of_conv_polytope} and study some topological information of $X_\Sigma$ obtained from the geometry of $P$ in Subsection \ref{subsec_torus_eq_stratification}.
+We discuss the combinatorics of $P$ in Subsection \ref{subsec_ret_of_conv_polytope} and study some topological information of $X_P$ obtained from the geometry of $P$ in Subsection \ref{subsec_torus_eq_stratification}.